tlhakhan/virtualmachine-builder/README.md

 # 🌱 Getting started
 1. Run the `prepare_installers.yaml` Ansible playbook.
-1. Create a `installers/esx_server.pkrvars.hcl` file.
-This file contains Packer variables specific to connecting to the VMware ESXi server.
+1. Create a `installers/overrides.pkrvars.hcl` file.
+This file contains Packer variables that overrides default values.
 1. Perform `make`, the `builder` binary will be placed at the root of the repository folder.
 1. Run the `builder` binary.
 Use `-h` flag to see the arguments needed.

-## ⚙️ `esx_server.pkrvars.hcl`
+## ⚙️ `overrides.pkrvars.hcl`
-The `installers/esx_server.pkrvars.hcl` file is used by the builder to connect to VMware ESXi host to build VMs.
+The `installers/overrides.pkrvars.hcl` file is used by the builder to pass in Packer variable values that overrides the defaults.

 ```hcl2
 esx_server    = "" # ESX host